Vmlweb/MEAN-Angular/README.md

 For development the primary working directories are.

-- `client` - Client side website source.
-- `semantic` - User interface themes and customisation source.
 - `server` - Server side application source.
+- `shared` - Shared module source files.

 You can start the development server which will rebuild any source file changes live.